RhysTheaker/Clay-Pigeon-Shooting/README.md

 The game only requires a (working) mouse!
 It goes without saying that you will probably need a hand that functions so you can click...

 ## Development Process
-I tried to work in the most methodical way possible, i.e. starting with the most basic principles first to obtain a Minimal Viable Product (MVP) and then develop the game further once this was achieved.
+I tried to work in the most methodical way possible, i.e. starting with the most basic principles first to obtain a Minimum Viable Product (MVP) and then develop the game further once this was achieved.

 As mentioned in the opening paragraph, the decision to make a Clay Pigeon Shooting game was due to the old-school Nintendo game, 'Duck Hunt'.
 With this in mind I was adamant that the styling of the game would try to replicate the era from which the inspiration stemmed from.